 Should you choose to contact us using the contact form on our Contact us page or an email link like this one, none of the data that you supply will be stored by this website or passed to / be processed by any of the third party data processors defined in section 6.0.
 Instead the data will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).

 If you choose to join our email newsletter, this will normally be sent using Google Mail and your details will be added to our main contacts database.
-On occasion, we use MailChimp to send out information.
-In this instance, the email address that you submit to us may be forwarded to MailChimp.
-We consider MailChimp to be a third party data processor (see section 6.0 below).
+On occasion, we use MailerLite or MailChimp to send out information.
+In this instance, the email address that you submit to us may be forwarded to MailerLite or MailChimp.
+We consider MailerLite and MailChimp to be third party data processors (see section 6.0 below).
 The email address that you submit will not be stored within this website’s own database but will be added to our main contact database, stored on site in the Friends office.

-If we are using MailChimp, your email address will remain within MailChimp’s database for as long as we continue to use MailChimp’s services for email marketing or until you specifically request removal from the list.
+If we are using MailerLite or MailChimp, your email address will remain within the MailerLite or MailChimp database for as long as we continue to use the MailerLite or MailChimp services for email marketing or until you specifically request removal from the list.
 You can do this by unsubscribing using the unsubscribe links contained in any email newsletters that we send you or by requesting removal via email.
 When requesting removal via email, please send your email to us using the email account that is subscribed to the mailing list.

 If you are under 16 years of age you MUST obtain parental consent before joining our email newsletter.

-While your email address remains within the MailChimp database, you will receive periodic (approximately twice a year) newsletter-style emails from us.
+While your email address remains within the MailerLite or MailChimp database, you will receive periodic newsletter-style emails from us.

 We sometimes sell items using the EBay website.
 By making a purchase you are giving us consent to store information about you so that we can manage and supply your purchases.